Qamikaze/Zanders_Credit_Scoring/README.md

     - **AugmentationUtils.py**: This code augments the features for the XGBoost-RF algorithm using a Random Forest.
     - **RUN_XGBOOST_LAST.py**: The code used to run the XGBoost-RF algorithm using the XGBOOST_LAST.py code and get the performance measures of the model.
     - **XGBOOST_LAST.py**: This code performs the XGBoost-RF algorithm.
 It has as a basis the original AugBoostNN function, see https://github.com/augboost-anon/augboost and is adjusted accordingly.
-  - **LogisticRegression.py**: This file is used to perform the Weight of Evidence on the data and subsequently perform the logistic regression and get its output.
+  - **LogisticRegression.py**: This code is used to perform the Weight of Evidence on the data and subsequently perform the logistic regression and get its output.